Featured image credit: ESA/CNES/Arianespace – Photo Optique Video du CSG – S. Martin

 Vega C (Consolidation) is an upgrade to the previous Vega rocket which has flown several times before.
 Vega C has more powerful solid rocket motors in the first and second stages.
-The first stage motor will also be also used as side boosters on Ariane 6.
+The first stage motor will also be used as side boosters on Ariane 6.
 Vega C has a larger payload fairing, allowing twice the volume of previous Vega variants.
-Vega C’s inaugural flight took place on July 13, 2022, and was successful.
+Vega C’s inaugural flight, a test mission, took place on July 13, 2022, and was successful.
 This flight was Vega C’s first operational flight.

 Vega C First Stage – P120C